 ARCA DO SABER also offers a crafts workshop, a much needed opportunity for the women of the Favela Vila Prudente in the city of São Paulo.

 PNST renders legal assistance to ARCA DO SABER.

 Rede Cultural Beija-Flor (Beija-Flor Cultural Project) is a non-profit organization that has operated in Brazil for twenty-two years and provides support to both children and teenagers in need.
 Over two thousand young Brazilians as well as their families and the community at large benefit from Rede Cultural Beija-Flor’s programs yearly.
 Four Core Centers for Community Development carry out this organization’s activities within São Paulo’s communities.

-Beija-Flor’s social concept was developed over the years based on the Children At Risk Foundation - Kolibri CARF (Children at Risk Foundation), a foundation established in Norway in 1992 by the president of RCBF, Gregory John Smith, Ashoka Fellow in Brazil and winner of the humanitarian prize World of Children Award in 2014.
+Beija-Flor’s concept is based on the concept of Kolibri CARF (Children At Risk Foundation), a Norwegian organization established in 1992 by Gregory John Smith, the president of RCBF Ashoka Fellow and 2014 winner of the humanitarian prize, World of Children Award.